Process to Reopening Pennsylvania

 If your business has been affected by COVID-19, you can visit the Employer COVID-19 FAQ Page for more information.

 Businesses who are temporarily closed due to COVID-19 will be granted Relief From Charges, and your tax rate will not be increased because of COVID-19-related claims.

 The PA Department of Labor & Industry has programs to assist businesses impacted by COVID-19.
 The Shared-Work program can help keep employees attached to your workplace by allowing an employer to temporarily reduce work hours rather than resorting to layoffs.
 You can reach the Shared-Work team at firstname.lastname@example.org.

 However, if you are a business that has had to close either temporarily, consider layoffs, or is financially at-risk for permanent closure the Rapid Response Assistance Program is available to assist you with a variety of services and resources to help you and your employees.
 You can reach the Rapid Response team via email at RA-LI-BWPO-Rapid@pa.gov.

-The Department of Health (DOH) Guidance, Fact Sheets, and COVID-19 Information for Businesses
+Health and Safety Guidance, Fact Sheets, and COVID-19 Information for Businesses